DataSF/datasf.github.io/academy/_posts/2020-04-06-intro-to-sql.md

 This workshop assumes that you are comfortable with data analysis and have manipulated data in Excel.

+## Upcoming Courses Scheduled

+* **Mar.
+15, 2023 @ 9 - 11AM**

+*Click on the green button to register your interest in attending the course.
+You will need your supervisor's approval to attend.*

 Created 6/8/2017

 Updated 1/6/2023